Some posts contain compensated links. Please read this disclaimer for more info.

 If you think that Turkey is all beaches and Istanbul, you’re very wrong!

-Turkey is a huge country, packed with cities, towns, villages, beach resorts; the list goes on.
+Turkey is a huge country, packed with cities, towns, villages, beach resorts,… the list goes on.
 That means there is literally something for everyone.
+In this blog post, we tell you all about the best places in Turkey to visit for history, food, nature, partying, and more.

-Sure, not every destination is going to suit every single person but provided you know what you want to do and what you want to experience, you can find a place which fits the bill.
+Sure, not every destination will suit every person but provided you know what you want to do and what you want to experience, you can find a place that fits the bill.

 For instance, if you want to enjoy the nightlife, it’s not a good idea to head to somewhere like Adana, Aydin, Trabzon, or Rize.
-However, you will find fantastic opportunities to party the night away in Istanbul, Izmir, Antalya, and any of the beach resorts along the south coast.
+However, you will find fantastic opportunities to party the night away in Istanbul, Izmir, Antalya, and any beach resort along the south coast.

 If you want to enjoy history, you’re probably not going to find what you’re looking for that much in Marmaris, but in Istanbul, you’ll have more history than you can possibly absorb into your brain!